How to Use Prerequisite Guides from Multiple Categories

 As mentioned above, updating a prerequisite guide module also updates ALL other guides using that prerequisite.
 This saves you time and effort when maintaining and updating your procedures.
 Creating and maintaining modular processes in this manner creates a Dynamic Work Instruction flow across all of the content on your site.

 Once you have added prerequisite guides, you can also choose to import all of the tools used for every prerequisite you added:

 Managing Prerequisite Guides

 Prerequisite Only Guide Flag

-To sort and display the guides used as Prerequisites separately from other guides within the same category, you can use the "Prerequisite Only" flag.
-This flag will appear at the top of the guide to warn viewers:
+To sort and display the guides used as Prerequisites separately from the other guides within the same category, use the "Prerequisite Only" flag.
+This flag appears at the top of the guide to warn viewers:

-Flagging a Public guide as a "Prerequisite Only" will also move it to a separate section on the Category page:
+Flagging a Public guide as a "Prerequisite Only" also moves the guide to a separate section on the Category page:

 Prerequisite Only Guide Section